RickyXFChen/RakeSamp/README.md

 5. The fifth row specifies the number of interior loops of lenght i>=0, separated by a space;
 6. Starting from the 6th row, the first entry of each row specifies the degree of the multiloops, then the followed entries specify the number of multiloops of length i>=0 of that degree, separated by spaces.

-Please refer to an example in the file exam.txt
+Please refer to an example in the file exam.txt and trnaser1.txt